 “What is your price?”
 He said sharply.

 “That you would take me away from here…” He read in her face her intention, and he lowered his eyes away.
-She was an echo of a dim and ancient past.
-Of the goddess Aphrodite herself whom he had petitioned to help him.
-All these things moved through her, and although he could not understand them, for the preservation of his life, he consented.
+She was an echo of a dim and ancient past, of the goddess Aphrodite herself, whom he had petitioned to help him.
+All these things moved through her and, although he could not understand them, for the preservation of his life, he consented.

-The stars sank into the sea as the sun rose, its light rippling over the red ochre columns of the palace.
-Ariadne stepped out of their shade to watch clouds of frayed gold drift over the mountains.
-Stood next to her father, they watched the gathered crowd part to allow the fourteen Athenians to approach the gates.
-Resolute Theseus did not look up, but straight ahead as two guards unlocked the gates.
-Theseus entered and the ground trembled.
-Obscured by the others he tied the end of the thread to a hook in the wall, and ventured into the labyrinth.
+The stars sank into the sea, as the sun rose, its light rippling over the red-ochre columns of the palace.
+Ariadne stepped out of their shade, to watch clouds of frayed gold drift over the mountains.
+Stood next to her father, as they watched the gathered crowd part, to allow the fourteen Athenians to approach the gates.
+Resolute, Theseus did not look up, but straight ahead, as two guards unlocked the gates.
+Theseus entered, and the ground trembled.
+Obscured by the others, he tied the end of the thread to a hook in the wall, and ventured into the labyrinth.

-All across the island oil lamps were lit, as Ariadne moved solemnly over the dancing ground, tracing the curves of the labyrinth beneath her feet.
+All across the island, oil lamps were lit, as Ariadne moved solemnly over the dancing ground, tracing the curves of the labyrinth, beneath her feet.

 As night fell, cries erupted from the earth.
 The ground jolted, and she fell to her knees.
-The souls of the dead sunk into the underworld, as, for a brief moment, all was silent and still.
-Until a star tumbled from the sky, and with one final growl, Ariadne knew that Theseus had slain the Minotaur.
+The souls of the dead sank into the underworld as, for a brief moment, all was silent and still, until a star tumbled from the sky and, at the sound of one final growl, Ariadne knew that Theseus had slain the Minotaur.

-In the moments that followed oil lamps were lit all over the palace, and a procession, led by her father, appeared on the walkway.
-The sea surged and smashed against the shore as they approached.
+In the moments that followed, oil lamps were lit all over the palace, and a procession, led by her father, appeared on the walkway.
+The sea surged and smashed against the shore, as they approached.
 Theseus was the first to emerge.
-Soaked in blood he raised the severed head of the Minotaur.
+Soaked in blood, he raised the severed head of the Minotaur.

 “No more will you threaten war with Athens.
 We are now free from your tyranny!”
-He shouted, thrusting the head which splattered blood over the king as it hit the earth.
-Minos withdrew his sword and advanced on him.
-Pushing Theseus’s head to one side he spat in his ear:
+He shouted, thrusting the head, which splattered blood over the king, as it hit the earth.
+Minos withdrew his sword, and advanced on him.
+Pushing Theseus”s head to one side he spat in his ear:

-“I don’t know how you did it, but leave my island, and never return.
-If you do I will slice your arrogant head from your shoulders.”
-He pushed him to the ground before turning away.
+“I don”t know how you did it, but leave my island, and never return.
+If you do, I will slice your arrogant head from your shoulders.”
+He pushed him to the ground, before turning away.

-Theseus wasted no time, returning to the ship where Ariadne waited for him.
-With a small crew they took one of the sailing ships moored nearby, the waves rolling on towards the north.
+Theseus wasted no time, returning to the harbour, where Ariadne waited for him.
+With a small crew, they took one of the sailing ships moored nearby, the waves rolling on towards the north.

-Turning for one last glimpse of her homeland, Ariadne knew that whatever was coming, a part of her would linger on beneath that ridge of starlit mountains.
+Turning, for one last glimpse of her homeland, Ariadne knew that, whatever was coming, a part of her would linger on, beneath that ridge of starlit mountains.

-The waves rushed and she raised her eyes to Theseus.
-Withdrawing a small statue of Aphrodite, she placed it in his hands before turning her eyes to the horizon.
+The waves rushed, and she raised her eyes to Theseus.
+Withdrawing a small statue of Aphrodite, she placed it in his hands, before turning her eyes to the horizon.